braintelligencePL/mac-setup/README.md

 <BR>

 ### 🤔 Who this setup is for?
-For anyone who uses terminal.
-Meaning for everyone!
+For anyone who uses terminal, does backend with JVM languages (Java, Kotlin, Scala).
+Does some Machine Learning/Deep Learning stuff.
+Occasionally some frontend.

 <BR>